 At the heart of the Yiftah’el Winery is a beautiful wooden cabin, originally built in 1840 in the Appalachian Mountains by a Scottish immigrant to the United States.
-Allen Radley, a Jewish resident of the area, purchased the cabin, dismantled it and had it shipped to Israel.
+Allen Radley, a Jewish resident of the area, purchased the cabin, dismantled it, and had it shipped to Israel.

 With Radley’s generous help, the Ofir family received permission to rebuild the cabin.
-The reconstructed home now enjoys a unique ambience, where you will be charmed by the serenity and beauty of a bygone age and the fragrance of its oak and chestnut timber.
+The reconstructed home now enjoys a unique ambiance, where you will be charmed by the serenity and beauty of a bygone age and the fragrance of its oak and chestnut timber.

-Every Friday and Saturday the cabin welcomes visitors to the winery, with wine, honey and platters of delicious goat’s cheese from the Galilee Abirim Dairy.
+Every Friday and Saturday the cabin welcomes visitors to the winery, with wine, honey, and platters of delicious goat’s cheese from the Galilee Abirim Dairy.